Links

 mysql> START TRANSACTION;

-This system variable specifies which heads a read replica should fetch.
+This system variable indicates to pull all branches on a read replica at transaction start.
 Pair with dolt_read_replica_remote.
-Use is mutually exclusive with dolt_replicate_all_heads.
+Use is mutually exclusive with dolt_replicate_heads.
+See Replication.

 mysql> SET @@GLOBAL.dolt_replicate_heads = main;